Young Vet Network

 Cover applies 24 hours a day and not just while you’re working.
 The benefits are designed to provide you with the financial resources to help you cope with suffering a serious injury following an accident.

-full policy.
+See the graduate personal accident insurance full policy (378 KB PDF) for precise details of what's covered.
 Please note, it does not protect your income or provide cover in the event of death.

 There's also an option to extend your cover to include income protection in the event that you are ill or injured.
 All members who take out income protection through Lloyd & Whyte receive a 50% discount off their next BVA membership renewal.